AMBarbosa/AtlasMamPor/README.md

-# AtlasMamPor
-# Atlas de Mamiferos de Portugal
+# Atlas of Mammals in Portugal

 Shiny app files behind the interactive maps at https://atlas-mamiferos.uevora.pt/index.php/mapas/.
 If you have R and the 'shiny' package installed, you can run the app with: